magnussimonsen/Luna5/README.md

 ## 🥷 For Teachers

 * Create both questions and solutions in the same file using **Hide Cell** and **Lock Cell**
-* Export test versions that hide answers; students can insert their responses in the same file
+* Export test versions with questions that are locked and answers hidden; students can write their responses directly in the same file
 * Reuse and adapt notebooks for lessons, homework, or live presentations
-* Demonstrate math, code, and concepts interactively in class or via screen sharing
+* Demonstrate math, code, and concepts interactively

 ---